f4exb/dsdcc/Readme.md

 As usual with projects based on cmake create a `build` directory at the root of the cloned repository and cd into it.

-You will need [mbelib](https://github.com/szechyjs/mbelib) installed in your system.
+For `mbelib`support you will need to specify the `-DUSE_MBELIB=ON` directive on the `cmake` command line and you will need to have [mbelib](https://github.com/szechyjs/mbelib) installed in your system.
 If you use custom installation paths like `/opt/install/mbelib` for example you will need to add the include and library locations to the cmake command line with these directives: `-DLIBMBE_INCLUDE_DIR=/opt/install/mbelib/include -DLIBMBE_LIBRARY=/opt/install/mbelib/lib/libmbe.so`

-So the full cmake command with a custom installation directory will look like: `cmake -Wno-dev -DCMAKE_INSTALL_PREFIX=/opt/install/dsdcc -DLIBMBE_INCLUDE_DIR=/opt/install/mbelib/include -DLIBMBE_LIBRARY=/opt/install/mbelib/lib/libmbe.so ..`
+So the full cmake command with a custom installation directory will look like: `cmake -Wno-dev -DCMAKE_INSTALL_PREFIX=/opt/install/dsdcc -DUSE_MBELIB=ON -DLIBMBE_INCLUDE_DIR=/opt/install/mbelib/include -DLIBMBE_LIBRARY=/opt/install/mbelib/lib/libmbe.so ..`

 Then: